sdegutis/immaculata.dev/site/public/blog/native-nodejs-hmr.md

 This works recursively, so that modules are always fresh, and updated even if a single deep dependency changes.

-The code to use these hooks is relatively short and simple:
+The code to use these hooks is relatively short and simple.

 ```ts
 import { FileTree } from "immaculata"